Kapranov's $L_\infty$ structures, Fedosov's star products, and one-loop exact BV quantizations on K\"ahler manifolds: From Fedosov to Batalin-Vilkovisky

 \

-To construct solutions of the QME and define the local-to-global factorization map, we need the {\em homotopy group flow operator}.
+To construct solutions of the QME and define the local-to-global factorization map, we need the {\em homotopy group flow operator} using the technique of configuration spaces.
 Our formulation here follows that in \cite[Section 2.4]{GLL} but with a significant modification of the definition of the propagator in order to adapt to the K\"ahler setting.

-First of all, for any positive integer $k$, let $S^1[k]$ be the compactified configuration space of $k$ ordered points on the circle $S^1$. \footnote{For the construction and basic facts of compactified configuration spaces, see \cite{AS2}.} Then the function $P$ on $S^1[2]$ defined by
+We give a brief introduction to configuration spaces, and refer to \cites{AS2,GLL} for more details on the construction and basic facts.
+Let $M$ be a smooth manifold and let $V:=\{1,\cdots,n\}$ for some integer $n\geq 2$.
+The compactified configuration space $M[V]$ is a smooth manifold with corners as we now recall.
+Let $S\subset V$ be any subset with $|S|\geq 2$.
+We denote by $M^S$ the set of all maps from $S$ to $M$ and by $\Delta_S \subset M^S$ the small diagonal.
+The real oriented blow up of $M^S$ along $\Delta_S$, denoted as $\text{Bl}(M^S,\Delta_S)$, is a manifold with boundary whose interior is diffeomorphic to $M^S\setminus\Delta_S$ and whose boundary is diffeomorphic to the unit sphere bundle associated to the normal bundle of $\Delta_S$ inside $M^S$.